Serving up a warm Broadway musical straight from the heart, Waitress has been opening up at the West End’s Adelphi Theatre.

 The show features famous Sara Bareilles songs including She Used To Be Mine, What Baking Can Do, Never Ever Getting Rid Of Me, Opening Up and When He Sees Me.

-Very exciting news for London as singer-songwriter Sara Bareilles will reunite with her Broadway partner Gavin Creel in the West End production of Waitress to play Jenna and Dr Pomatter for a strictly limited six-week run from 27 January 2020 until 7 March 2020.
+Very exciting news for London as singer-songwriter Sara Bareilles will reunite with her Broadway partner Gavin Creel in the West End production of Waitress to play Jenna and Dr Pomatter for a strictly limited run until 21 March 2020.

 Waitress originally opened at the Brooks Atkinson Theater on Broadway in April 2016.
 The original cast starred the likes of Jessie Mueller, Drew Gehling and The Greatest Showman star Keala Settle.
 Along with four subsequent Tony nominations, the acclaimed show was nominated for four Outer Critics’ Cricle Awards (including Outstanding New Broadway Musical), two Drama League Award Nominations, and six Drama Desk Nominations (including Outstanding Musical).

-So don’t miss Waitress, the show that’s inviting audiences to the Adelphi Theatre with open arms – and plenty of pie.
+So don’t miss Waitress, the show that’s inviting audiences to the Adelphi Theatre with open arms – and plenty of pie until its final performance on 4th July 2020.

 Looking for more about Waitress?
 Check out our ‘Everything You Need To Know’ guide!